RTA 101 Introduction to Media Theory and Practice

 BSM 200 The Growing Business: Breaking Even

-This second required course focuses on the firm as it progresses beyond its start-up phase and embraces a more management-focused orientation.
+This course focuses on the firm as it progresses beyond its startup phase and embraces a more management-focused orientation.
 Topics covered include governance structures, leadership, human capital recruitment, development and retention, financial stewardship, essential financial tools for decision-making, operations management, industry analysis, strategy development and execution.
-This course is not available to programs within the Ted Rogers School of Management.

 ENT 500 New Venture Start-up